Google Data Studio Tutorial

 There are two ways to create a calculated field:

 1. Create a field at the data source level, which will make that field available in any report that uses that data source.
-It will also be available as a filter control or in new calculated fields (such as the starting calculated field).
+It will also be available as a filter control or in new calculated fields (such as the start calculated field).

 Obviously, this is a good option if you plan to use this custom metric more than once.
-The only warning is that you must have editing rights on the original data source.
+The only caveat is that you must have editing rights on the original data source.
 You also cannot use a calculated field from the data source with combined data.

 You can also use a chart-specific calculated field for data combination, which we will see in the next step.

-Creating a data source calculated field
+Create a calculated data source field

 data studio